sap-tutorials/Tutorials/tutorials/deploy-nodejs-application-kyma/deploy-nodejs-application-kyma.md

 <!-- border -->![api_rule_host](api_rule_host.png)

-**2.** Access it in the browser, then the application will return the message that you defined before.
+**2.** Access it in the browser, then the application will return the message "Hello World!".